petyrk/rack53/homelab 2026 overview/README.md

 The API-first design is the deciding factor for a GitOps workflow.
 Every VM, network, and storage object has a corresponding API endpoint.
 Terraform's `bpg/proxmox` provider and Ansible's `community.general.proxmox` modules treat the cluster as code.

 ![Proxmox Datacenter Manager](assets/compute-proxmox-datacenter-manager.jpg)
+  > proxmox data center manger - all pve nodes on one UI

 ---